Guides

 • Reduce evening stress and cortisol (bright light management, meditation)

-• Treat sleep apnea if applicable — severe OSA can raise RHR by 5-15 bpm
+• Treat sleep apnea if applicable — severe OSA can raise RHR by 5-15 bpm.
+Loud snoring, witnessed pauses in breathing, or unrefreshing sleep despite adequate hours are reasons to ask your doctor about a sleep study, not just a supplement.

 3. Reduce Chronic Stress